Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

-with $R$ denoting the curvature endomorphism \cite[Chap.
-5]{manfredo_perdigao_do_carmo_riemannian_1992}.
-For parametrized manifolds, the ODE can be written in parameter space and can, in principle, be used for numerical computations of Jacobi fields.
-The expressions are somewhat complicated, though, and we will obtain a different IVP by differentiating the system \eqref{eq:param-geo}.
-The curvature endomorphism is not easily computed when the manifold is represented implicitly, and, therefore, the above ODE is not directly useful in this case.
-By differentiating the system \eqref{sys:impl-geo}, we remedy this in the next section.
+Jacobi fields can equivalently be defined as solutions to an ODE that involves the curvature endomorphism of the manifold \cite[Chap.
+5]{do_carmo_riemannian_1992}.
+However, the curvature endomorphism is not easily computed when the manifold is represented implicitly, and, therefore, the ODE is hard to use for computational applications in this case.
+In the next section, we numerically compute Jacobi fields by integrating the differential of the system \eqref{sys:impl-geo}.

-Besides allowing us to calculate $\tm_{v_0}\Exp_{q_0}$, Jacobi fields enable us to retrieve various geometric information about the manifold.
-We can for example estimate the sectional curvature of the manifold at $q_0$ using a Jacobi field $J_t$ as defined above with $J_0=0$ and $v_0,w$ orthonormal.
-Performing a Taylor expansion of the length $\|J_t\|$, we get